1207544561/FinalWork/README.md

-This is the Android project write by OriginAndroid and Servlet
+This is the Android project write by Java and Servlet Welcome to build and update Chat 1.0!